gs1/healthcare-gmn-helpers/cs/README.md

 Regenerating the documentation
 -------------------------------

-Documentation can be regenerated using Sandcastle Help File Builder (SHFB) using the included file docs.shfbproj.
+Documentation is created as part of a standard build but can be regenerated specifically.

 From this source directory:

-    dotnet build GS1GMN.sln
-    msbuild docs.shfbproj
+    msbuild docfx_project/docfx_project.csproj